ColourboxDevelopment/eslint-config-colourbox/README.md

 This rule enforces a consistent indentation style in JSX.
 4 spaces.

+### ```'react/jsx-curly-brace-presence': 0```

+This rule controls the use of curly braces.
+It fails to allow `'{ }'` except when configuring the rule to ignore children completely, so we disables the rule.

+It's an [issue with eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react/issues/1717), so the rule should be enabled again when updating to the next stable version of eslint-plugin-react.

 ### ```'import/no-unresolved': 0```

 Ensures an imported module can be resolved to a module on the local filesystem.